 Use the metric system.

 Set multiple fields that will consider different economic values, material types, contaminant limits, and any other variable you wish to analyze or control.

 2.1.
 Understanding Field Types

 Field Types are the fields MiningMath can understand.
 Each column imported should be assigned to the proper field type so that the software treats each variable accordingly with its meaning.

 2.1.1.
 Mandatory Field Types and their meanings

 Average refers to any variable that could be controlled by means of minimums and maximums considering its average: grades, haulage distance, and other variables.

-Economic Value refers to the columns with the economic value, that represent the destinations available.
+Economic Value refers to the columns with the economic value, which represent the available destinations.
 It is possible to import multiple economic values at once, and they may be used simultaneously (ex.: multiple processing streams) or calculated in the internal calculator mentioned on the next page.